Green-Software-Foundation/real-time-cloud/PRFAQ for RealTimeCarbonMetrics.md

 **Question:** What is the California supply chain rule?

-**Answer: The rule is in progress as of June, but should be settled one way it the other by October, which is the suggested date of the PRFAQ. https://www.motherjones.com/environment/2023/06/california-bill-climate-corporate-data-accountability-supply-chain-carbon-emissions/**
+**Answer: The rule is in progress as of June, but should be settled one way or the other by October, which is the suggested date of the PRFAQ. https://www.motherjones.com/environment/2023/06/california-bill-climate-corporate-data-accountability-supply-chain-carbon-emissions/**

 **Question:**